Introduction

 Add the Tailwind Theme

-One of the reasons this setup is nice is that the Tailwind theme keeps things simple.
-You are not signing up for a heavy frontend toolchain just to publish a few posts.
+One of the reasons this setup works well is that the Tailwind theme stays simple.
+You are not taking on a heavy front-end toolchain just to publish a few posts.

 From inside site, run: